 Always talk to your doctor if you have any concerns about DVT or if you think you have symptoms of DVT.

 Each year, about one in 1200 people in Australia and New Zealand are affected by VTE [4,7].
-DVT became well known several years ago because of its association with flying for long periods (often called ‘traveller’s thrombosis’ or ‘economy class syndrome’), but the risk of getting a DVT is higher in hospitalised patients.
-Only about one in 6000 people who go on a long flight (more than 4 hours) will develop DVT , but if you are in hospital particularly for a major operation or because of a serious illness, your risk of having a blood clot in your leg or lungs is much higher than usual .
+DVT became well known because of its association with flying for long periods (often called ‘traveller’s thrombosis’ or ‘economy class syndrome’), but the risk of getting a DVT is higher in hospitalised patients.
+Only about one in 6000 people who go on a long flight (more than 4 hours) will develop DVT , but if you are in hospital, particularly for a major operation or because of a serious illness, your risk of having a blood clot in your leg or lung is much higher than usual .
 Hospitalised patients are over 100 times more likely to develop a DVT or PE compared with the rest of the community .

 While a DVT can be treated without causing further problems, in some cases complications of DVT can occur.
 These include:

 VTEMatters offers general information only.
 Please see a healthcare professional for medical advice.